New York district courts: Organization

-The Nassau County District Court is organized into four districts, all of which sit at 99 Main Street, Hempstead, New York.
-The First District covers criminal cases countywide.
-The other three districts cover civil cases, and are organized by town and city: the Second covers Hempstead and Long Beach, the Third covers North Hempstead, and the Fourth covers Oyster Bay and Glen Cove.
+The Nassau County District Court is divided into four districts, all of which sit in Hempstead, New York.
+The first district covers criminal cases countywide.
+The other three districts cover civil cases, and are organized by town and city: the second covers Hempstead and Long Beach, the third covers North Hempstead, and the fourth covers Oyster Bay and Glen Cove.

-The Suffolk County District Court is organized into six districts.
-The First district, having a "central location," covers criminal cases in all five towns.
-The other five districts, having "outlying courthouses," are each coextensive with one of the towns, and have the above-noted jurisdiction over civil matters, small claims, landlord and tenant matters, and town ordinances.
+The Suffolk County District Court is divided into six districts.
+The first, having a "central location", covers criminal cases in all five towns.
+The other five districts, having "outlying courthouses", are each coextensive with one of the towns, and have jurisdiction over civil matters, small claims, landlord and tenant matters, and town ordinances.
 The six districts are:

 These districts do not correspond to districts of the New York Supreme Court.

 Appeals

-Appeals from the District Court go to the Appellate Term of the New York Supreme Court for the Second Department.
+Appeals from the district court go to the Appellate Term of the New York Supreme Court for the Second Department.